Timbery Well Project – Senegal

 Dollar Amount Needed

-$0.00 – This project has now been fully funded through the generosity of the Elmo Foundation together friends and family of Peace Corps Volunteer Sara Katherine Moore.
+$0.00 – This project has now been fully funded through the generosity of the Elmo Foundation together with friends and family of Peace Corps Volunteer Sara Katherine Moore.

 We encourage others to continue to donate using the Donate button below, and we will notify Sara of your donation.
 Additional funds will be used to fund the next project by her and/or those of other PCVs in the country of service.

 This project has been finished.
 To read about the conclusion of the project, CLICK HERE.